-RECLAIMING THE SELF!
+RECLAIMING THE SELF

 Using modalities from Hypnosis, CBT, Mindfulness, EMDR, Matrix Reimprinting IFS, EFT Tapping.